• Skip to primary navigation

 • Tin Lizzie Lounge - Prohibition-style speakeasy with an antique bar in the MarQueen Hotel.

 • The Diller Room - Dating back to 1890, this speakeasy is in the lobby of the former Diller Hotel.
-During Prohibition, a Chinese laundry operated on the ground floor, a front to continue selling alcohol.
+During Prohibition, a Chinese laundry operated on the ground floor, a front for continuing to sell alcohol.

-• Oysters at The Walrus and the Carpenter in Seattle
+Washington Oysters at The Walrus and the Carpenter

-• Loupe Lounge: Wine Tasting in Seattle's Space Needle
+Wine Tasting at the Loupe Lounge in Seattle's Space Needle

 • Share